 Use SAVE to save your progress.
 Use RESTORE to restore a saved game.

 Use UNDO to undo the last move.
 This is handy if you change your mind, make a mistake or just want to experiment with something.
+(UNDO is not available with the z3 file.)

 Use AGAIN (or G) to repeat the last command.